 Haskap, an edible honeysuckle (Lonicera caerulea var. edulis), is an exciting new fruit option for growers in western Montana.
-Also known as honeyberries, yezberries, and blue honeysuckle, haskaps can be used just like blueberries but grow well in many soil types.
-Haskaps are extremely cold-hardy (zone 2) and produce relatively early in the season (late June-July).
-Early berry production has the potential to fill in fresh fruit market gaps.
-However, plants need 3-4 seasons before producing profitable yields.
+Also known as honeyberries, yezberries, and blue honeysuckle, haskaps can be used just like blueberries.
+Unlike blueberries, they grow well in many soil types.
+Haskaps are extremely cold-hardy (zone 2) and produce relatively early in the season (late June-July), which has the potential to fill a market gap in fresh fruit.
+However, haskap plants take 3-4 seasons to produce profitable yields.
 Additionally, an investment in wildlife protection once fruit has set is imperative to success.
-Therefore, this project aims to empower potential haskap growers to choose varieties proven to thrive, that are palatable, and easily harvestable in western Montana.
+This research project aims to determine varieties that will thrive, are palatable, and are easily harvestable in western Montana.

 Montana State University has been evaluating 16 haskap varieties for yields, flavor, aesthetic qualities, and cold-hardiness.
 Eight varieties were planted at four sites across the state (Corvallis-WARC, Bozeman-MSU, Kalispell-FVCC, and Helena) in 2015.
-At WARC eight additional varieties were planted.
-At each site, each variety was represented by 9 plants (3 plants/block x 3 blocks).
+At the Western Agricultural Research Center (WARC), eight additional varieties were planted.
+Each variety was represented at each site by 9 plants (3 plants/block x 3 blocks).

-The two mid-maturity varieties, Aurora and Borealis, were productive, had excellent flavor (preferable over all varieties), and were very easy to harvest with a mechanical shaker.
-Additionally, these varieties tend to ripen evenly showing minimal fruit loss prior to harvest.
+'Aurora' and 'Borealis'—the two mid-maturity varieties—were productive, had excellent flavor (preferable over all varieties), and were very easy to harvest with a mechanical shaker.
+Additionally, these varieties tend to ripen evenly, resulting in minimal fruit loss prior to harvest.

 |Variety||Harvest Time*||Source||Yields (lbs/plant)||Berry Weight (g)||Sugar (⁰Bx)|